sthamann/6dQfoam/README.md

    - Large coefficient κ ≈ 3×10⁸ indicates extra-dimensional scale
    - Related to gravitational constant via G = 1/(16πκ)

-### The α Discrepancy: New Physics?

-The systematic deviation of α by ~3-4 ppm from CODATA could indicate:

-1. **Measurement Effect**: Unaccounted systematic in experiments
-2. **Theoretical Correction**: 6D→4D reduction factor of 1.0000044
-3. **New Physics**: α actually has a different value than currently accepted
-4. **Quantum Corrections**: Higher-order effects not yet included

-This reproducible discrepancy across all solutions strongly suggests it's not numerical error but a real prediction of the theory.

 ## Mathematical Formulation

 ### Field Equations Derivation